 Have I placed pictures, toys or plants that make me feel more comfortable?

-Did I put drawings, notes and of course “checklists” that inspire me and help with my work?
+Did I put drawings, notes and of course "checklists" that inspire me and help in my work?

 Have I done everything possible to not disturb my colleagues and I tried to find compromises with them so we can all work together?

 Do I have good headphones that isolate me and allows me listen to my audio clearly?

 Do I have a screenmaker to draw my paths on the screen?

 Do I have a notepad for notes and drawings?